Research and Innovation

 Nanochon, LLC, was founded in 2016 by Dr.s Ben Holmes Nathan Castro, Ph.D.
 Both studied under Dr. Grace Zhang in the Bioengineering Laboratory for Nanomedicine and Tissue Engineering at the George Washington University.

 Research and innovation are the core of Nanochon’s work.
 Dr. Holmes has recently completed a small animal study with the Chief of Orthopedic Surgery and Sports Medicine at Children’s National Medical Center and research faculty within the Sheikh Zayed Institute for Pediatric Surgical Innovation.
-Children’s National Medical Center continues to be an active partner on Nanochon’s current and future research endeavors.
 Dr. Castro is also currently serving as a postdoctoral fellow In Dietmar Hutmacher’s world renowned 3-D printing lab at Queensland University of Technology.

-Nanochon is currently executing a manufacturing feasibility study and a proof of concept in a large animal model with CARE Research (Ft Collins CO).
+In 2017 Nanochon received a Phase I SBIR from the National Science Foundation.
+The team has executed a manufacturing feasibility study with Materialise, a leader in 3D printed implants, and a proof of concept in a large animal model with CARE Research (Ft Collins CO).

 Chief Executive Officer